apostrophecms/boring/README.md

 ## About ApostropheCMS

-`boring` was created for use in ApostropheCMS, an open-source content management system built on node.js.
-If you like `boring` you should definitely [check out apostrophecms.org](http://apostrophecms.org).
+Boring was created for use in ApostropheCMS, an open-source content management system built on node.js.
+If you like Boring you should definitely [check out apostrophecms.org](http://apostrophecms.org).

 ## Support